bottledcode/RFC/drafts/template.md

-To [paraphrase Zeev Suraski](http://news.php.net/php.internals/66051), explain hows the proposal brings substantial value to be considered for inclusion in one of the world's most popular programming languages.
+To [paraphrase Zeev Suraski](http://news.php.net/php.internals/66051), explain hows the proposal brings substantial value to be considered for inclusion in one of the world’s most popular programming languages.

 Remember that the RFC contents should be easily reusable in the PHP Documentation.